Oracle’s Growth Prophecy

 tarun is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-Oracle (NASDAQ: ORCL) reported its second quarter earnings for fiscal 2013 with revenues beating analysts marginally with a notable increase in earnings.
+Oracle (NYSE: ORCL) reported its second quarter earnings for fiscal 2013 with revenues beating analysts marginally with a notable increase in earnings.
 Sales of new software licenses and subscriptions to cloud services contributed to an 18% increase in revenues compared to a year earlier quarter.
 The impact of positive numbers and investors’ optimism about Oracle could be well judged by the increase in stock prices by 2.5% after the earnings announcement.

 The Number Game